111 B Advanced Syllabus

 To off set the cost of expendable items of the Physics 111B-Lab course, students of the Physics 111B-Lab must pay a Course Materials Fee (CMF) of $165.00.
 CMF is a kind of fees approved under the authorities contained in the policies of the Office of the President (October 2014) and the Berkeley Campus (October 2009).
 The fees are assessed after the fifth week of classes in Fall and Spring, and will be included in the students' CARS (Campus Accounts Receivables System) statements.

 The goal of the advanced lab is to become familiar with experimental physics research.
 It is a test run as an experimental physicist with all responsibilities.
 This includes learning how to conduct meaningful experiments, mastering important experimental instrumentation and methods, analyzing data, drawing meaningful conclusions from them and presenting your results in a succinct manner.
-For this, you will conduct four experiments and one error-analysis exercise.
-Every student must complete the Optical Pumping experiment, then you can choose from 19 other experiment in the lab.
+For this, you will conduct four experiments chosen from 19 other experiment in the lab and one error-analysis exercise.
+Every student must complete the Optical Pumping experiment.

 Important note: if you repeat this class (including dropping it), you must talk to an instructor about which experiments you should choose.
 Repeating experiments you have done in a previous semester is not allowed.